CALIFORNIA STATE UNIVERSITY, LONG BEACH

 Failure to satisfactorily complete the background check may affect the application

 status of applicants or continued employment of current CSU employees who apply

 Applications, required documentation, and/or requests for information should be addressed to:

 California State University, Long Beach

-live, and work in an atmosphere of tolerance, civility and respect for the rights
+learn, live, work, and thrive in an atmosphere of tolerance, civility and respect

-and sensibilities of each individual, without regard to race, color, national
+for the rights and sensibilities of each individual, without regard to race, color,

-origin, ancestry, religious creed, sex, gender identification, sexual orientation,
+national origin, ancestry, religious creed, sex, gender identity, sexual orientation,